underoot/underoot.github.io/content/blog/2021/05/11/nodejs-binary.md

 ---
 title: How to execute JS like a binary
 date: 2021-05-11
+description: How to execute JavaScript files like a binary file with usage of Linux custom binary formats
 ---
 There are dozens of binary file formats that supported by operating systems thatwe use.
 Binary format is standard that helps operating system to determine howto execute file: read content, load part of them into a memory, extract additional data etc.